 “When those rejections keep on coming, in a seemingly endless flood of stomach-kicking horror, it can be very hard to maintain the self-belief that one day your book dream will become a reality.
 There were times when I really did doubt that I was going to ever get published,” Sandie says.
 “But that was when I knew I was really a writer – the easy option, in the face of all that rejection, would have been to walk away, pat myself on the back for giving it a red-hot go, and put my pen and paper away.
 But I couldn't.
 When I was at my lowest in my rejection journey, I just knew that I couldn't walk away.
 That no matter how long it took, even if it was never, there was no way I could ever give up writing.
 Six months after that lowest of low points, I signed my first two-book deal with Penguin.”

 That determination helped Sandie to land her first deal, a moment marked by a lot of tears.
 And then when her first book hit the shelves, she was almost overwhelmed.

 “Then came the anticipation of finally holding that baby in your hands and sheer joy when you see it on the shelves,” Sandie says.
 “Before Kookaburra came out, I took a photo of the cover on my phone and then took my phone into my local bookstore and put it on the shelf next to my women's fiction heroes to see how it looked up there!”

-We love hearing about our students’ success stories, and we couldn’t be more proud of Sandie for achieving her publishing dream.
+We love hearing about our students' success stories, and we couldn't be more proud of Sandie for achieving her reaching such successful publishing heights.

 “I would definitely recommend doing a course through the Australian Writers' Centre to any of my writing friends.
 That way you'll get the most out of the wonderful tutors that they have, and the expertise that they can lend you.
 Absolutely, I'd recommend doing a course at the Australian Writers' Centre.” – Sandie Docker